P4sca1/cron-schedule/README.md

 const scheduler = new IntervalBasedCronScheduler(60 * 1000)

 // Register a new task that will be executed on every future cron date, or only on the next cron date if isOneTimeTask is true.
-// Returns an id to be used with unregisterTask.
+// An optional errorHandler can be provided, which is called when the task throws an error or returns a promise that gets rejected.
-// Tasks are at max executed only once per interval. scheduler.registerTask(cron: Cron, task: () => unknown, isOneTimeTask: boolean): number
+// The task remains scheduled when an error occurs (if not a one time task).
+Tasks are at max executed only once per interval.
+// Returns an id to be used with unregisterTask. scheduler.registerTask(cron: Cron, task: () => unknown, opts?: { isOneTimeTask?: boolean, errorHandler?: (err: Error) => unknown }): number

 // Unregister a task causing it to no longer be executed. scheduler.unregisterTask(id: number): void